 In this case, an inground pool had been planned, until the homeowner – pool builder hit a solid shelf of granite.
 Faced with tens of thousands of dollars in blasting and excavation work, pool plans were modified to use an aboveground pool, partially set into the ground.

 For a pool to be placed in the earth, a specific type of pool must be used, with walls that can handle the weight and moisture of surrounding soil.
-At SPP, our Radiance above ground pools can be used for partial or complete buried installation.
 In this partial below grade install, rows of border bushes were used to soften and hide the edge of the pool.

 For an inground pool to work at this location, 9 trucks of fill dirt would have been required to level the sloping backyard, an engineer’s study and a grading plan.
 All of these costs added up to nearly $10K.
 The home owner decided to use a 21′ round aboveground pool, and used some of the savings to install a beautiful composite wood deck around half of the pool.